 Many people ask us about what they should eat and what exercise they can do after they have had treatment.
-Exactly what you can do will vary and depends on the treatment you have had and how fit you were before your leukaemia.
-This page gives you some idea about where to start.
+Exactly what you can do varies and depends on the treatment you have had and how fit you are.

 Diet and ALL

 Diet plays an important part in coping with cancer and its treatment.
 A good, well balanced diet can help you feel stronger, have more energy, and recover more quickly.

 After treatment most people can eat whatever they want.
 While having treatment you may have lost weight due to the side effects of your treatment.
 This could have been because you:

 - felt sick